justtheimpaler/debbie/README.md

 Debbie implements three commands:

-- `mvn db:build`: to populate the database schema.
+- `mvn debbie:build`: to populate the database schema.
-- `mvn db:clean`: to clean the database schema.
+- `mvn debbie:clean`: to clean the database schema.
-- `mvn db:rebuild`: to clean and build the database schema.
+- `mvn debbie:rebuild`: to clean and build the database schema.

 ## Versioning

-When building Debbie will run all `build.sql` files in the source code until the specified version.
-When cleaning Debbie will execute all `clean.sql` files from the target version down to the initial version in reverse order.
-For example, if the source folder is set up as `src/database`, then the source structure could look like:
+When building the database, Debbie will run all `build.sql` files in the source code until the specified version.
+When cleaning the database, Debbie will execute all `clean.sql` files from the target version down to the initial version, in reverse order.
+For example, if the source folder is set up as `src/database`, then the database source structure could look like:

 ```
 src/